 Don’t Pack Up All Your Disinfectant, Soap, and Hand Sanitizer

 How many times have you moved and realized you’ve boxed something that you actually need during the move?
 There are a few extra items you will want to make sure you have easily accessible for a move during a pandemic, such as soap, hand sanitizer, and disinfectant.
 You will want to have these on hand where you are moving from and moving to.
 Encourage frequent handwashing and sanitizing for all of those involved in the move.

 Disinfect Before You Move in and While Unpacking

 If you are moving into a preowned home or apartment, you will definitely want to make sure you clean before you move in.
 It’s a great idea to clean any home you are moving into, but it’s even more crucial during a pandemic.
 Follow the CDC’s recommendations for cleaning and disinfecting specifically to prevent the spread of Covid19.
 Use approved cleaning supplies for each surface, wear gloves and masks, and wash your hands frequently.
 As you move, wipe down frequently touched surfaces frequently, such as doorknobs, light switches, counters, etc. Then once you begin to unpack – clean again!

 Keep Doors and Windows Open for Circulation

-The pandemic has certainly turned things upside down for all of us and many seemingly simple things in life we counted on always being available, may not be as easily accessible these days.
+The pandemic has certainly turned things upside down for all of us.
+Many seemingly simple things in life we count on always being available may not be as easily accessible these days.
 Supply chains have been stretched, inventory can be limited, and shipping may take an extra-long time.
-Keep this in mind if you are making updates to your new home and when buying furniture or supplies.
-Cabinets may take longer to come in, sofas may take longer to deliver, fixtures may be out of stock.
-Have patience and plan ahead where you can.
+Keep this in mind if you are updating your new home and when buying furniture or supplies.
+Cabinets may take longer to come in, sofas may take longer to deliver, and fixtures may be out of stock.
+Have patience and plan where you can.
 Remaining flexible, cautious, and patient during your move will always make for a better experience, especially during a pandemic.